Stereotypes from the Inside

 Chinese International Students’ Experiences with Peers’ Outgroup Favoritism

 Communication scholars often examine immigrants’ ingroup favoritism to study their intergroup/intercultural communication.
 Less is known about how some immigrants exhibit outgroup favoritism for the host culture and how outgroup favoritism relates to their ingroup communication.
-Drawn upon literatures on outgroup favoritism, this study understands international/intercultural communication in a global system where some immigrants favor the hosting outgroup.
-The researcher investigates how Chinese international students experience their peers’ performance of outgroup favoritism 崇洋媚外 in the U.S. Through in-depth interviews (n = 15), this study identified how outgroup favoritism enacts negative ingroup stereotyping and ingroup distancing.
+Drawn upon literature on outgroup favoritism, this study understands international/intercultural communication in a global system where some immigrants favor the hosting outgroup.
+The researcher investigates how Chinese international students experience their peers’ performance of outgroup favoritism in the United States.
+Through in-depth interviews (n = 15), this study identifies how outgroup favoritism enacts negative ingroup stereotyping and ingroup distancing.
 Students with outgroup favoritism strategically negotiate for less ingroup membership and more outgroup affiliation, creating mutual exclusion among ingroup members.
-Discussion focuses on Chinese international students’ communication dilemma with outgroup-favoring ingroup members
+Discussion focuses on Chinese international students’ communication dilemma with outgroup-favoring ingroup members.

 Becker, J. C., & Wright, S. C. (2011).
 Yet another dark side of chivalry: Benevolent sexism undermines and hostile sexism motivates collective action for social change.
 Journal of Personality and Social Psychology, 101(1), 62-77. https://doi.org/10.1037/a0022615